-To optimize the features of your motherboard, we highly recommend that you install it in an ATX 2.2 compliant chassis.
+To optimize the features of your motherboard, we recommend that you install it in an ATX 2.2 compliant chassis.
+Please note that the form factor of this motherboard is CEB size.

 Ensure to unplug the chassis power cord before installing or removing the motherboard.
 Failure to do so can cause you physical injury and damage motherboard components!